Close icon

 Digital Champions are ambassadors for the Childnet Digital Leaders Programme.

-We currently have three Digital Champions who underwent an application process to be selected as our youth representative board.
+We currently have five Digital Champions who underwent an application process to be selected as our youth representative board.
 The Digital Champions help the Childnet Digital Leaders team to ensure that the programme is youth led.
 They represent a youth voice which is essential to the programme’s success and support us with module development, content creation, events and consultation, as well as representing the programme in the wider online safety community.

 What I like doing best online: